Professional, short version

 By 2001, when an agent agreed to represent my first novel, I had developed enough of a writerly identity to want to seek an M.F.A. degree.
 Having already earned (more than) my share of “traditional” degrees and happy enough with my teaching gigs at the time—a lectureship back in my old Harvard History and Literature home and adjunct positions at the Harvard Extension School and the Cambridge Center for Adult Education—I decided that the low-residency route made the most sense for me.
 I joined the inaugural fiction cohort at Queens University of Charlotte, where I received the M.F.A. in 2003.

-In early 2007, I moved to New York City to assume a full-time, writing-intensive job at The City University of New York (alma mater to both of my parents).
+In early 2007, I moved to New York City to assume a full-time, writing-intensive job at The City University of New York (CUNY; alma mater to both of my parents).
 I also began studying poetry, mainly via online courses, and am very pleased to have integrated poetry-writing into my formerly all-prose practice.
 Among the newer publications and websites I began writing for is Fiction Writers Review, where I was named a contributing editor in late 2010.
+I continued freelancing, especially as a book reviewer.

 My story collection, Quiet Americans, was published by Last Light Studio in early 2011.
 The book features stories that have appeared in J Journal: New Writing on Justice, Mississippi Review Online, and TriQuarterly, among others.
-Work in the collection has won the David Dornstein Memorial Creative Writing Contest (for writing on Jewish themes), received a Pushcart special mention (two nominations), and earned honorable mentions in several other competitions.
+Work in the collection has won the David Dornstein Memorial Creative Writing Contest (for writing on Jewish themes), received a Pushcart special mention (two nominations), and earned honorable mentions in several other competitions; the published book was named a 2012 American Library Association/Sophie Brody Medal Honor Title for outstanding achievement in Jewish literature.
 Quiet Americans is largely inspired by the experiences and stories of my paternal grandparents, German Jews who immigrated to the United States in the late 1930s, and by my own identity as a member of the “third generation.”
-A portion of the proceeds from sales of Quiet Americans will be donated to The Blue Card, whose mission is to assist Jewish survivors of Nazi persecution and their families who are in need in the United States, and on whose board my sister serves.
+A portion of the proceeds from sales of Quiet Americans is being donated to The Blue Card, whose mission is to assist Jewish survivors of Nazi persecution and their families who are in need in the United States, and on whose board my sister serves.

 During the summer of 2014, I bade farewell to my colleagues at The City University of New York and joined the staff of Fig Tree Books, where I am Media Editor.